EdgarAllenExile/notehub/03-notes/azure/graph-api/min-viable-project.md

 # Graph MVProject

+## 23092025 Updates

+Today I updated this to accept email addresses and return name and station back.
+This accepts a csv and returns a csv, but it is async and jesus christ that threw me for a little while there.

 ## Process

 First, declare all of the shit that you would usually do in a fairly standard app config or similar.